JoeGit42/simple-calendar/README.md

 * You have to set the same filename as one of the wdiget parameters
 * e.g. 0,he,image.jpg

+#### Private Holidays
+* It's possible to dispay your private holidays in green font color.
+(Saturday remains red).
+* To enter your holiday dates you have to fill the array <privateHoliday> with your data.
+  Each entry gets start and end-date.
+If you want to enter a single day, take this as start and end-date

 ### Known Bugs

 ### ChangeLog